yausername/dvd/README.md

 Download videos from [1000+ sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html) supported by youtube-dl

-Download latest apks from the [releases page](https://github.com/yausername/dvd/releases)
+Download latest APKs from the [releases page](https://github.com/yausername/dvd/releases)

 **Warning: Putting this app on the google play store is a violation of their terms.**